jitterted/yacht-tdd/README.md

 ## To Do

+* Check that the score is being rendered as desired

+* Refactor the YachtController category assignment code

 * Full House validation is broken (see disabled test)

 * Categories can currently be assigned to multiple times,